InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/project-setup/communication-tooling.md

-Answering questions in those channels means that not only other team members can listen in and provide additional information, it also means that other users with the same question see (or later on find) the previous answer leading to a lower need to repeat explanations.
+Answering questions in those channels means that not only other team members can listen in and provide additional information, it also means that other users with the same question see (or later find) the previous answer leading to a lower need to repeat explanations.

 ## Known Instances